-What happened with healthcare
+What happened with rehab advertising

 When the Affordable Care Act passed in 2010, addiction was no longer considered a pre-existing condition for insurance purposes.
 Insurance coverage for addiction treatment became more robust, including assistance with inpatient services like detox and rehab.
 With increased funding for treatment, rehab facilities opened their doors and pockets to advertising, although not always with altruistic intentions or the proper credentials.

-In order to attract patients, credible and non-credible rehab facilities alike bid on addiction terms in search engines like Google in hopes of getting patients in the door.
+In order to attract patients, credible and non-credible rehab facilities alike bid on addiction keywords in search engines like Google in hopes of getting patients in the door.
 Entire conversion channels with call centers and landing pages were set up to funnel leads to centers, some of which lacked the medical experience to treat patients.
 By taking advantage of the monetary benefit, these false “rehabs” left addicts woefully unsupported, or even enabled their continued substance abuse.

 Why does it matter?

-Once Google became aware that there were many instances of deceptive ad experiences on their own platform, they released a Healthcare: Addiction services AdWords policy, removing the ability to bid on addiction terms until they had a way to validate the credibility of treatment.
+Once Google became aware that there were many instances of deceptive ad experiences on their own platform, they released a Healthcare: Addiction services AdWords policy, removing the ability to bid on addiction keywords until they had a way to validate the credibility of treatment.
 This validation is not new to Google, who has tighter parameters for advertisers, including Pharmacy verification and the inability to retarget for alcohol products, etc.

 Since the Google Ads Healthcare Addiction policy was put into action in September 2017, Ad-eligible searches have dropped drastically, to as few as 4% by the end of the same year.
 Exact and phrase-match keywords were those most affected by the eligibility, with broad match keywords accounting for a larger amount of eligible searches remaining.

 In order to re-open addiction keyword bidding, Google has layered in an approval process for addiction facilities to be able to show ads.
-What makes this groundbreaking is that instead of looking for a government certification to verify, Google is working with a third-party to CREATE a way to validate rehabs with a LegitScript Addiction Treatment Certification.
+What makes this groundbreaking is that instead of looking for a government certification to verify, Google is working with a third party to CREATE a way to validate rehabs with a LegitScript Addiction Treatment Certification.

 In other words, rather than the federal government or the healthcare industry taking steps to regulate rehabs (which would in turn make sure insurance dollars are being spent for their intended purpose), an advertising giant is dictating which addiction rehabilitation facilities are legitimate.
 Mind blown.

-What it means for marketers
+What it means for rehab marketers

 For advertisers with credible rehab offerings, there are quite a few aspects of this new Addiction Treatment Certification process which pose a challenge, including: